massivemadness/Fragula/README.md

 For vertical direction you can use only `top_to_bottom`, the `bottom_to_top` is not supported due to internal ViewPager2 restrictions.

+> **Note**
-**Note:** *If you having an issues with nested scrollable views, this appears to be a [scroll issue](https://developer.android.com/training/animation/vp2-migration#nested-scrollables) in ViewPager2.
-Please follow Google’s example to solve this.*
+> If you having an issues with nested scrollable views, this appears to be a [scroll issue](https://developer.android.com/training/animation/vp2-migration#nested-scrollables) in ViewPager2.
+Please follow Google’s example to solve this.

 ## Swipe Transitions